 September Travel Tips

-- Look for Star Wars: Galaxy's Edge, a popular attraction at the Walt Disney World Resort where you can experience the Star Wars story, fly the Millennium Falcon, and explore a remote outpost in space.
+- Look out for Star Wars: Galaxy's Edge, a popular attraction at the Walt Disney World Resort where you can experience the Star Wars story, fly in the Millennium Falcon, and explore a remote outpost in space.